pittar-gitops/99-gitops-demo/README.md

 The **demo-builds** application sets up two different [BuildConfigs](https://docs.openshift.com/container-platform/4.3/builds/understanding-buildconfigs.html).
 It will also create an [ImageStream](https://docs.openshift.com/container-platform/4.3/openshift_images/image-streams-manage.html) to track the container images you will be building.

-One of these Build Configs, `petclinic-jenkins-pipeline`, is a Jenkins Pipeline Build.
+One of these Build Configs, `petclinic-jenkins-pipeline`, is a [Jenkins Pipeline Build](https://docs.openshift.com/container-platform/4.3/builds/build-strategies.html#builds-strategy-pipeline-build_build-strategies).
 It will start a new build on our Jenkins server based on a git repository that has a `Jenkinsfile` in its root.

 The other, `petclinic-build`, is a [Source-to-Image](https://docs.openshift.com/container-platform/4.3/builds/build-strategies.html#build-strategy-s2i_build-strategies) (s2i) build.
 It will take the binary output that Jenkins produces (an executable *jar* file in this case) and builds a new container image based on this binary (OpenJDK 8 in our case).

+A deeper dive into [builds on OpenShift](https://docs.openshift.com/container-platform/4.3/builds/build-strategies.html) is out of scope of this demo.
+If you do want to learn more, the [documentation](https://docs.openshift.com/container-platform/4.3/builds/build-strategies.html) is a good place to start.

 Now that we have a Jenkins server and a couple of BuildConigs, we are ready to setup our application environments!

 In the OpenShift UI, you can switch to the *cicd* project and click on *Topology* (*Project* drop down at the top of the main panel).
 Here, you will see a Jenkins server pod (either started or starting).
 You will also see the two builds we just created if you click on the *Builds* link from the left nav.
 Don't start these yet!

-If you want to open the Jenkins UI, you can click on the *open link* icon attached to the pod:
+If you want to open the Jenkins UI, you can click on the *open link* icon attached to the pod.
+It will ask for your OpenShift login credentials, as this Jenkins image is integrated with OpenShift OAuth.
 ![open link](images/jenkins.png)